Coeliac disease affects 1 in 100 Australians, and more than 80% go on with their life without being diagnosed.

 This genetic, autoimmune disease involves your body producing antibodies against dietary gluten, resulting in inflammation and damage to your villi – tiny, finger-like structures found in the lining of your small intestine.

-Diarrhoea may be a major sign of celiac disease but it can also be an indicator of other conditions like food intolerance and other gastrointestinal disorders.
+Diarrhoea may be a major sign of coeliac disease but it can also be an indicator of other conditions like food intolerance and other gastrointestinal disorders.

 Make sure you consult a healthcare professional to give you the proper diagnosis and treatment to help you resolve symptoms within several weeks.

-Low energy and fatigue are major signs of celiac disease.
-Patients with celiac disease are prone to suffer from sleep disorders and also vitamin and mineral deficiencies, leading to lack of rest and discomfort causing mental and physical fatigue.
+Low energy and fatigue are major signs of coeliac disease.
+Patients with coeliac disease are prone to suffer from sleep disorders and also vitamin and mineral deficiencies, leading to lack of rest and discomfort causing mental and physical fatigue.

 Studies show that untreated patients experience significantly more intense fatigue compared to patients who are on a gluten-free dietary plan.

-Due to malabsorption of nutrients, patients with celiac disease develop iron-deficiency anemia which can lead to fatigue, weakness, and headaches.
+Due to malabsorption of nutrients, patients with coeliac disease develop iron-deficiency anemia which can lead to fatigue, weakness, and headaches.

-Patients with celiac disease experience 3 or more headaches a month.
-Headaches can be a manifestation of some serious conditions, so make sure you see your healthcare provider to diagnose or rule out celiac disease and help you receive proper medication.
+Patients with coeliac disease experience headaches 3 or more times a month.
+Headaches can be a manifestation of some serious conditions, so make sure you see your healthcare provider to diagnose or rule out coeliac disease and help you receive proper medication.

 4. Itchy Rash

-Dermatitis herpetiformis is a significant telltale sign of celiac disease that can be characterised as extremely itchy skin rashes found on the elbows, knees, and buttocks.
+Dermatitis herpetiformis is a significant telltale sign of coeliac disease that can be characterised as extremely itchy skin rashes found on the elbows, knees, and buttocks.

-Some patients who develop skin rashes without experiencing gastrointestinal symptoms, like diarrhoea or constipation.
-In some cases, patients may already be diagnosed and treated for celiac disease, but develop the rashes as an adverse effect of treatment.
+Some patients develop skin rashes without experiencing gastrointestinal symptoms, like diarrhoea or constipation.
+In some cases, patients may already be diagnosed and treated for coeliac disease, but develop the rashes as an adverse effect of treatment.